mattblackwell/Gov-50/chapter1.md

 ```

-A `data.frame` is an object in R that is basically like a spreadsheet with some number of rows and some number of columns and a name for each column.
-We often refer to the rows as "units" and the columns as "variables."
+A `data.frame` is an object in R that is basically like a spreadsheet with some number of rows (units) and some number of columns (variables) and a name for each column.
 There are a number of ways to interact with a `data.frame` to get useful information about it.
 For example, if I have a `data.frame` called `mydata`, I can do the following:

 - `names(mydata)` - returns the column (variable) names of the data.
-- `head(mydata)` - prints the first 6 lines of the data
 - `ncol(mydata)` - returns the number of columns in the data.
 - `nrow(mydata)` - returns the number of rows of the data.
 - `dim(mydata)` - returns a vector of the number of rows and the number of columns (the dimension of the data).